N-aksif-N/MineColab_Improved/README.md

 - Suggest a new feature using this [template](https://github.com/N-aksif-N/MineColab/blob/main/.github/ISSUE_TEMPLATE/feature_request.md).

 ## 👍 Notes
+- The scipts has a hided function which is used for connecting [filebrowser](https://filebrowser.org/) through [ngrok](https://ngrok.com)
 - If something does not work, try using a VPN like [windscribe](https://windscribe.com) before opening an issue.
 - Switch between the three different tunnel providers and see which works best for you.
 - Make regular backups of your world.